-The BEST, truly authentic Mexican rice is an easy recipe to make for a crowd and it’s a necessary side dish for all of your favorite Mexican recipes.
+The BEST, truly authentic Mexican rice is so easy to make, and a necessary side dish for all of your favorite Mexican recipes.

 How to make Mexican Rice:

-- Cook until bullion cubes are dissolved.
-Bring it to a boil, cover, and simmer for 20 minutes.
+3. Simmer: Bring it to a boil, cover, reduce heat and simmer for 20 minutes.

 - 1/4 cup oil (vegetable or canola oil)